 Amanda earned her Doctorate (Ph.D.) in Geography from the University of North Carolina at Greensboro where her research focused on religious and spiritual activities at prominent mountains and water bodies in the Southern Appalachian Mountain region.
 She has a Master of Arts (M.A.) in Geography from Appalachian State University where her thesis was selected as ASU’s entry for submission to the Council of Southern Graduate School’s Master’s Thesis Award in the Social Sciences.
 She received her Bachelor of Science (B.S.) in Natural Resources with a concentration in Soils and Water Systems from North Carolina State University.

 Between 2012-2017, Amanda traveled frequently to Hawai'i to expand her skills and knowledge with Hawaiian Hula Dance.
 Through this sacred art, she continues to explore the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the natural environment.
+She frequently presents talks and workshops on campus for special events with Hawaiian Hula.
+Amanda also weaves in Hawaiian beliefs, practices, and island geography into in her lectures and assignments in the Cultures & Environments class.
 She has been studying with two Kumu's of Hula in O'ahu since 2016.
-She teaches Hawaiian Hula workshops and classes outside of the university in addition to leading a hula group that performs at Polynesian Festivals in the Carolinas.
+As the Redheaded Hula Girl, she teaches Hawaiian Hula workshops and classes outside of the university and leads a hula group that performs at Polynesian Festivals in the Carolinas.

 More recently her research has taken her to Scotland and Northern England to explore the intersections of people, places, and the sacred.
 Her interest in this region lies in ancient sites such as cathedrals, abbeys, stone circles, and cairns with their geographic distribution and placement in the wider landscape.
-In addition, understanding the myths that are connected to landscape formations in Scotland is another important aspect in the intersection of cultures, natural environments, spiritual beliefs, and rituals in the region.
+Amanda has also studied in Scotland, traditional and ancient Scottish wedding rituals.
+Learning the myths that are connected to landscape formations in Scotland also brings together the intersection of cultures, natural environments, spiritual beliefs, and rituals in the region.

 Amanda teaches both physical and cultural geography courses as a classically trained geographer.
 She designed and teaches in rotation, two specialty upper level courses.
-One course, Spiritual Landscapes focuses on natural environments that are regarded as sacred such as mountains, waterfalls, and rivers where rituals/ceremonies are performed or numinous and cosmic experiences have been documented.
+One course, Spiritual Landscapes, focuses on natural environments that are regarded as sacred.
+These natural formations include mountains, waterfalls, deserts, and rivers.
+In defining he sacred or spiritual aspect of landscapes, the course examines rituals and ceremonies as well as the numinous and cosmic experiences that have been documented.
 Another course called Sacred Spaces, Sacred Paths focuses on built structures used for religious or spiritual purposes and pilgrimages that include holy sites.
+In that course, students work together on an experiential project, designing and building a temporary labyrinth on campus.

 Although academic research is not part of her current position, Amanda has decades of research and experiences within the areas of spiritual landscapes, sacred spaces, as well as rituals and ceremonies.
-Her regional areas of interests include the Appalachian Mountains, Hawai'i, Scotland, and Northern England.
+Her regional areas of interests include the Appalachian Mountains, Hawai'i, Northern England, and Scotland.

 During her doctorate she focused on natural landscapes within the Southern Appalachian region and the spiritual experiences people were having within nature, particularly in public parks.
 Within her research she explored people’s experiences in nature through three different lenses.
 These include the perception of beauty (aesthetic), group and individual rituals and ceremonies (cosmic), and awe and wonder through strong religious or spiritual personal experiences (numinous).
 You can read her dissertation here.